VTS (Vessel Traffic Services)

-For a detailed description of the present tasks within the VTS Committee, see Work Programme for Committees 2018-2022. (link?)
+For a detailed description of the present tasks of the VTS Committee, see Work Programme for committees 2023-2027.

-Committees are established by IALA Council to study matters relevant to the aim of IALA with the objective of preparing standards, recommendations, guidelines and manuals for IALA members and submissions to other organisations.
+The purpose of a committee is to study matters relevant to the aim of IALA with the objective of preparing standards, recommendations, guidelines, manuals and any other relevant documents.

 Committees will work under the rules stated in the General Regulations.

-All IALA members are eligible to participate in the Committees established by IALA Council.
+All IALA members are eligible to participate in the committees.

-Draft Committee documents become IALA official documentation after approval by Council or the General Assembly in the case of standards and are then made available by the IALA Secretariat on the website for public use.
+Draft committee documents become IALA official documentation after approval by the Council, or the General Assembly in the case of standards, and are then made available by the IALA Secretariat on the website.

-- These documents should be directed to meeting the Goals of the Strategic Vision, with effort concentrated on documents required by the content of the Priorities for the period 2018-2022 in the Strategic Vision.
+- These documents should be directed to meeting the goals of the Strategic Vision, with effort concentrated on documents required by the content of the priorities for the current work period in the Strategic Vision.

-- The Committee’s progress with its work and achievement of its deliverables should be reported to PAP (Policy Advisory Panel) and Council at regular intervals.
+- The committee’s progress with its work and achievement of its deliverables should be reported to the Council and the Policy Advisory Panel at regular intervals.

 Committee members should ensure that they: